LRParser/isolation-ai/heuristic_analysis.md

 ## Summary of "Nearness to Opponent" heuristic

 This heuristic rewarded an agent for placing himself nearer to the opponent.
 It is thought that this heuristic may have rewarded creating a partition, and it appears to have down so.
 However, without the intelligence of scoring the number of positions that remained available to the opponent after "moving towards" him, it merely drew a tie against the "AB_Improved" agent.
 It appears this heuristic may have similarity to the "improved" heuristic, seen by the lack of any meaningful improvement vs this heuristic.

+## Recommended Heuristic

+My recommended heuristic is the Weighted Linear Combination Heuristic.

+I can see three distinct reasons to support the choice of using the weighted linear combination heuristic:

+1) It is relatively simple to implement, meaning that others can modify the code in the future without needing a great deal of training or introducing a great risk of breakage.
+This is not the case in the other two heuristics, which rely on a more subtle "sum of squared errors" approach for evaluation.

+2) It is an heuritstic which would support a grid-based search (using e.g., scikit-learn) to find an optimal coefficients, i.e., it can take the form ax + by + z, and each of a, b, and z coefficients can be determined via grid search.
+It has only been shown empirically that -1.5 is a good value for the b coefficient, but it is likely that better choices exist

+3) It allows us to find partitions early, especially those that "box opponents" into a corner due to its tendency to prefer moves that significantly decrease that ratio of opponent moves to own available moves.
+This is posited to help the algorithm reach an endgame earlier in simulation, allowing for an increased efficiency in timed iterative deepening searches compared to the other heuristics.